Mean Field Games of Controls with Boundary Conditions & Invariance Constraints: Introduction

 By contrast, in mean field games of controls (MFGCs), each player's cost depends on the joint distribution $\mu$ of states and controls (see System \eqref{Eq: MFGC}).
 This type of game is elsewhere referred to as an \textit{extended mean field game} (see \cites{gomes2016extended,gomes2014existence}), but the terminology ``mean field game of controls" now appears to be standard, cf.~\cite{cardaliaguet2018mean}.
 Compared to System \eqref{Eq: Typical MFG}, MFGCs have been much less studied in the literature.
 Perhaps the most comprehensive results on the existence of solutions to MFGCs are found in Kobeissi's 2022 papers \cites{kobeissi2022mean,kobeissi2022classical}.
 To derive these results, it is necessary to make a detailed study of how the Hamiltonian $H$ depends on the distribution of states and especially controls, in comparison with its dependence on the momentum variable $D_x u$, since this comparison will determine which a priori estimates are possible.
 A certain class of ``potential'' MFGCs has been studied in \cites{bonnans2019schauder,graber2021weak}, where the potential provides an alternative way to establish a priori estimates using the calculus of variations.
 The existence of solutions is now well-established on the torus $\mathbb{T}^n$ (i.e.~with periodic boundary conditions) or on $\R^n$.

-The focus of the present article is on MFGCs with Dirichlet and Neumann boundary conditions on a smooth bounded domain.
+The focus of the first sections of the present article is on MFGCs with Dirichlet and Neumann boundary conditions on a smooth bounded domain.
 Such problems naturally arise in applications such as economics \cites{achdou2014partial,gueant2011mean}.
 Dirichlet boundary conditions model players who must leave the game on reaching a certain threshold.
 This is the case, for example, in the exhaustible resource production models found in \cites{chan2015bertrand,chan2017fracking}, which have inspired a number of mathematical results for particular classes of MFGCs with Dirichlet and Neumann boundary conditions \cites{graber2018existence,graber2018variational,graber2020mean,graber2023master,camilli2025learning}.
 Our purpose is to present a more general theory of MFGCs with boundary conditions.

 A recent paper by Bongini and Salvarani has addressed the existence of solutions to mean field games of controls under Dirichlet boundary conditions \cite{bongini2024mean}.
 The authors assumed that the set of controls is compact, and therefore the Hamiltonian is linearly bounded.
 By contrast, we wish to examine the case where the Hamiltonian is coercive with respect to the momentum variable.
 As for Neumann boundary conditions, some probabilistic results are given by \cite{bo2025mean} for mean field games of controls with state reflections.
 Beyond this, we are unaware of any previous works on MFGC with Neumann boundary conditions.
+Finally, some have examined invariance conditions for MFGs (see \cite{porretta2020mean}) as well as the master equation (see \cite{zitridis2022master}).
+However, to our knowledge, there has been no investigation of MFGCs under invariance conditions for the state space.